CUBRID/cubrid-manual/en/sql/schema/index.rst

     CREATE INDEX name_nation_idx ON athlete(name, nation_code);

-The following example shows how to create a single column index.
+The following example shows how to create a prefix index.
 In this example, 1-byte long prefix is specified for the *nation_code* column when creating an index.

 .. code-block:: sql